JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

+## Data Ethics & Full Disclaimer
+**This project is for research and demonstration purposes only.
+It is not a medical device and is not intended for clinical use, diagnosis, or treatment.**

+**All medical images shown below are part of the ISIC 2018 Challenge Dataset, a publicly released and anonymized dataset curated for research.
+No private health information (PHI) is present.**

+**Results presented are generated automatically by deep learning models, and their accuracy is benchmarked using the ISIC-provided test set, not through real-world clinical evaluation.**

+**This solution has not undergone clinical validation or regulatory review.**

+**Visualizations (e.g., masks, heatmaps, Grad-CAM) are interpretability tools, not clinical indicators.**

+**This project does not offer diagnostic guidance and should not be used as such.**

+Please refer to the ISIC 2018 dataset license and usage guidelines for full dataset attribution and terms of use.

+---

 ## Key Features

-These screenshots show the functionality of GlassBox AI.
+These screenshots show the functionality of GlassBox XAI.
 All features can be used with all three models, but these screenshots will focus primarily on Model 1 (Dice-Optimized), to avoid redundancy.

 ### Batch Segmentation & Visualization - Model 1